wearscript/wearscript-android/doc/index.rst

 Contact/Info
 ============
-OpenShades (the new OpenGlass) is our community name (join us at #openshades on freenode) that we use when hacking together, WearScript is this project specifically.
+OpenShades (the new OpenGlass) is our community name that we use when hacking together (join us at #openshades on freenode IRC), WearScript is this project specifically.
 For demos see http://openshades.com.
 Dapper Vision, Inc. (by Brandyn and Andrew) is the sponsor of this project and unless otherwise specified is the copyright owner of the files listed.

-* Brandyn White (bwhite dappervision com)
+* Project Lead: Brandyn White (bwhite dappervision com)
 * IRC freenode #openshades (if you want to collaborate or chat that's the place to be, we give regularly updates as we work here)
 * G+ Community: https://plus.google.com/communities/101102785351379725742 (we post pictures/videos as we go here)
 * Website: http://wearscript.com (overall project info, video links)